-The twenty-sixth session of the CSTD in March 2023 covered two priority themes: i) Technology and innovation for cleaner and more productive and competitive production, and
+The twenty-sixth session of the CSTD in March 2023 covered two priority themes: i) Technology and innovation for cleaner and more productive and competitive production, and ii) Ensuring safe water and sanitation for all: a solution through science, technology and innovation.

 Under the priority theme "Technology and innovation for cleaner and more productive and competitive production" participants discussed how countries could take advantage of technologies and innovation for cleaner, more productive and competitive production.
 The discussion highlighted the differences in speed and capacity to develop and adopt green technologies across countries and the risk of leaving countries with low resources and capacity behind (i.e., missing the green windows of opportunity).
 These considerations lead to the recognition that the international community should support countries in need by facilitating joint initiatives and sharing technical know-how (Commission on Science and Technology for Development, 2023a).
-The critical role of international cooperation in adopting a more partnership-oriented approach and in supporting North-South, South-South and triangular cooperation on STI for green technologies was also highlighted, as well as the need to establish a multilateral system for technology assessment (Commission on Science and Technology for Development, 2023b).
+The critical role of international cooperation in adopting a more partnershiporiented approach and in supporting North-South, South-South and triangular cooperation on STI for green technologies was also highlighted, as well as the need to establish a multilateral system for technology assessment (Commission on Science and Technology for Development, 2023b).